 - A booklet to record the details and key points from your meeting with each area

 - Strengths and weaknesses in a particular curriculum area

 - If your child contributes to learning opportunities in the lessons

 - If homework is being completed and handed in

-- An update on your child’s behaviour for learning
+- An update on your child’s behaviour for learning and effort in lessons

 Top tips for making the most out of the evening